Emma Twigg: Career

 After work for the IOC, she started training on the water again in September 2018, with Mike Rodger as her coach.
 By the time the 2018 Christmas Regatta was held at Lake Karapiro, she had regained her national dominance in single scull, leaving Brooke Donoghue and Hannah Osborne for second and third place, respectively.
 At the North Island Club Champs in January 2019, Twigg again displaced Osborne and Donoghue to second and third place, respectively.
 In February 2019 at the NZ Rowing Championships held on Lake Ruataniwha, Twigg took out the national title, with Donoghue and lightweight rower Zoe McBride coming second and third, respectively.
 With other elite rowers, she travelled to 2019 World Rowing Cups II and III in Poznań and Amsterdam, which she both won.
 In July 2019, Twigg won the Princess Royal Challenge Cup (Open women's single scull) at the Henley Royal Regatta.
 At the 2019 World Rowing Championships, Twigg won silver, beaten by the Irish rower and reigning 2019 European Championship holder Sanita Pušpure (who had not competed in the 2019 Rowing World Cups).
 The 2019 World Rowing Championships qualified New Zealand to be represented in this boat class at the 2020 Summer Olympics in Tokyo.

-Emma Twigg approaches the finish line to claim silver in the Women's Single Sculls final at the Paris 2024 Olympics in an SL Racing single scull.

 The Summer Olympics were postponed by a year due to the COVID-19 pandemic and Twigg did no international racing during 2020.
 Twigg was announced on 12 June 2021 as part of the squad for Tokyo.
 On 30 July 2021, Twigg won the gold medal in the women's single sculls event.

 Twigg also plays cricket.
 In the 2021–22 season, she played two matches for the Northern Districts A team, and also featured as the twelfth man for the Northern Braves in their final match of the 2021–22 Super Smash tournament in January 2022.